wernerkarlheisenberg/plex-vrt_nu_live/README.md

 archive via a Plex Plugin and want to collaborate, please let me know.

 # Issues
 When have problems, please file an issue.
-To speed up the troubleshooting process, please add a copy of the plugin (com.plexapp.plugins.stievie.log), system (com.plexapp.system.log) and server log (Plex Media Server.log).
+To speed up the troubleshooting process, please add a copy of the plugin (com.plexapp.plugins.vrt_nu.log), system (com.plexapp.system.log) and server log (Plex Media Server.log).